RevenueHunt/docs/docs/tutorials/getting-started.md

 Once you’re happy with the design, you can add products and collections to each question.

-Shop Quiz: Product Recommendation Quiz works like a voting system:
+Product Recommendation Quiz works like a voting system:

 - Products are linked to each choice.
 - When a customer picks that choice, all linked products receive one vote.